misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

 # Review Images Specification

 ## Overview
 The Review Images module allows users to review, crop, rotate, and manage their uploaded photos.
-Changes are stored locally until the user decides to create their AI model.
+Changes are displayed to the user in the UI and stored locally until the user decides to create their AI model.
+Once the user clicks "Create Your AI Model", the changes are sent to the server and applied to the images.

 Component: `/components/review-images.tsx`
 Page: `/app/review-images/page.tsx`